For the

 person.
 Go to school, put your intelligence to good use and build

-a future for yourself'.
-He shamefully agreed with me, but I know that
+a future for yourselff."
+He shamefully agreed with me, but I

-while it is so easy for him and other youngsters to get money by begging
+know that while it is so easy for him and other youngsters to get

 In Tibet, I was lucky enough to talk with travellers who had entered

-Tibet when it was first opened up to foreigners, a few years ago.
+Tibet when it was first opened up to foreigners a few years ago.
+They

-They spoke of travelling through the remote areas and encountering
+spoke of travelling through the remote areas and encountering small

-small groups of proud, independent, herders and nomads.
-A few years
+groups of proud, independent, herders and nomads.
+A few years on,

 approach, their children come running up to the vehicles with hands